aumsathwara/SDusingAI/README.md

 - **Educational Tool**: Learn about the software development lifecycle and how different roles contribute to building a software system.
 - **Custom Software Solutions**: Generate tailored software solutions by simply specifying the requirements in the prompt.

-## Example Prompts

-Here are a few example prompts that the notebook can work with:

-- "Build a simple to-do list web application with authentication."
-- "Create an e-commerce website with payment gateway integration and user management."
-- "Develop a mobile app for tracking fitness goals with daily progress reports."
-- "Design a data analytics dashboard for visualizing sales trends over time."

 ## How to Use

 1. **Open the Jupyter Notebook**: Clone or download the repository and open the notebook in a Jupyter environment.